Scituate Town Library Newsletter

 Drop-In, No Registration Needed

-The Library is excited to announce a new adult club starting this autumn - Fiber Arts!
+The Library is excited to offer a new club - Fiber Arts!
 Hosted by Adult Services Librarian Jen Struzziero, Fiber Arts Club will offer a chill atmosphere to bring your own project and join other fiber crafters in your community!
 Crochet, sew, embroider, knit, cross stitch, spin, mend, and more at this informal drop-in fiber arts circle.
 All crafts are welcome!

 SCITUATE SLEUTHS